 There is a special method which must be used for running an R/MPI program - simply running the program from within R is not enough!
 That is because we need to specify additional details about the cluster at runtime and also we need to specify the number of processes we need.
+When choosing a number of processes, normally it is a good idea to mpirun -np <number of processes> -hostfile <hostfile> <executable> where np is the number of processes needed and hostfile is a textfile which contains a list of the nodes available on the cluster.

-The mpiexec command is used to start R under the MPI environment.
+The mpirun command is used to start R under the MPI environment.
 This command is included in the run.sh shell script along with the other commands that need to be executed.
-The format of the mpiexec command is as follows:
+The format of the mpirun command is as follows: